PHYS 5N01 - Scientific Writing

 To develop research, communication, and presentation skills through writing an original scientific article in journal format.

-For class communications monitor your Brock email and the course Brightspace site.
+Students are expected to monitor their Brock email and the course Brightspace site.

 Notes: